HTMLElements/smart-webcomponents/README.md

 ----------------------------

 Smart UI is a Framework for building  Web Components and Custom Elements.
 Smart is similar to Stencil and LitElement.
 It supports two-way data-binding, templates, property change notifications, Typescript-like type-checking and validation.
 Smart does not have third-party dependencies.
-It is pure Javascript ES6 code.
+It is pure Javascript code.
-80+ UI Components are built with Smart including Grid, Chart, Scheduler, Editor, Kanban, Gantt, Table, Tabs, Accordion, Gauge, DateTimePicker and others.
+60+ UI Components are built with Smart including Grid, Chart, Kanban, Gantt, Table, Tabs, Accordion, Gauge, DateTimePicker and others.
+Some of the UI Components built with the library are commercial.
+Others are open-source.
-Smart UI components are available in Javascript, Angular, React, VueJS and Blazor.
+Smart UI components are available in Javascript, Angular and React.
+Typescript definitions are included.

 Works across devices and browsers
 ---------------------------------